maxchampoux/fx4biz-rest/README.md

 ### Placing Trades ###

+FX4BIZ provide a dilerable FX facility and delierable FX liquidity via the FX4Biz-rest API.
+You will become counterparty to FX4BIZ and can market and sell deliverable FX services to corporate and private clients as well as using such services on their behalf.

 The FX4Biz-rest API supports Same-day, next-day, spot and forward FX Trades.
 When placing a trade, FX4Biz gives in response to the trade, the rate that has been applied to this transaction.

 # Formatting Conventions #